jakobnunnendorf/Yale-NUS/README.md

-# Intro to Python
+# Yale-NUS
-This repository is to store code for my Yale-NUS course Intro to Python
+This repository is to store code for my Yale-NUS Computer Science courses